Some islands have

 The Dahlak Archipelago has been designated as a national park during the Ethiopian rule.

 Presently you cant go there alone (and without permission).
+For visits

 During the war of independence a group of Eritrean freedom fighters - under